‘It’s just stuff’: Doctor leaves all possessions behind in Australia to return to work in Ireland

 Dr Marianne Hennigan was stranded in New Zealand when restrictions came in

-Then, governments were wakening up to the reality of Covid-19, but it was still a disease mostly confined to China and Europe and not to Australia and New Zealand.
+Then, governments were waking up to the reality of Covid-19, but it was still a disease mostly confined to China and Europe and not to Australia and New Zealand.

 Dr Hennigan (31), originally from Deansgrange, Co Dublin, was working in Perth at the Sir Charles Gairdner Hospital as a locum doctor in emergency medicine.